top of page

 No. MUSA Snorkel lines exist in shallower water near Nizuc.
 If you want Musa Cancun snorkel options, plan a short morning surface tour and save Manchones statues for diving.
 MUSA

-Expect about 8–10 m / 26–33 ft at Manchones and the MUSA Manchones gallery, perfect for easy bottom times and gentle diving in Cancun, Mexico.
+Expect about 8–10 m / 26–33 ft at Manchones and the MUSA Manchones gallery.
+This depth is perfect for easy bottom times and gentle diving in Cancun, Mexico.
 MUSA

 Comments